 So Many Choices: We Have Limited Decision-Making Ability

 How many decisions in a day we make?
 According to thinkingbusinessblog.com (which points to further research), an adult makes 35.000 more-or-less conscious decisions every day.
 This is a lot of choices.
+These choices will affect the tiny changes in your life, and are the final process that will create your life.
+When you start making conscious decisions, you restore the power to create your whole life.

 What is decision fatigue?
 As it turns out, we have a limited ability to make decisions every day.
 Think of it as a liquid in a bucket.
 Every time you make a decision, liquid runs out of the bucket.
 Big and complicated decisions take out more fluids, small ones take out only little fluids, but everything adds up.
 If you are empty at the end of the day, it is difficult to make decisions, especially wise ones.